The story of Patreon

 In 2013, YouTube musician Jack Conte was looking for a solution to his problem: millions of people loved his videos, but only hundreds of dollars were hitting his bank account.
-This didn’t add up, so he drafted up an idea (hey, we’re Patreon) and brought it to his college roommate Sam Yam, now co-founder of Patreon.
-Now it’s 2019, and Patreon is the solution to this same problem for over 100k creators.
+This didn’t add up, so he drafted up an idea about a website that would allows his fans to pay him directly for the value he was giving them.

 3 million monthly active patrons